lj-ditrapani/init/notes/acer_aspire_15_laptop.md

+F12 boot menu

 F2 on boot to enter bios
 - Set boot to Legacy (instead of UFIE)
-- Enable F2 boot menue
+- Enable F12 boot menu
 - save and exit

-F12 set boot order

 Don't sleep when lid shuts